soil-hydrology/LaCADIAN/README.md

 location.

-This network is intended to aid in monitoring, modeling and managing regional agriculture, energy, biodiversity, soil health,and water resources.
+This network is intended to aid in monitoring, modeling and managing regional agriculture, energy, biodiversity, soil health, and water resources.